-Children in 2nd grade or older may begin to prepare to receive First Reconciliation and First Communion.
+Children in 2nd grade or older may begin to prepare to receive First Penance (Confession) and First Holy Communion.

 - Children must be age 7 or older (grade 2) to enroll

-- Children must be enrolled and active in a Faith Formation program in the current year
+- Children must be enrolled and active in Faith Formation in the current year

-- Children must have been enrolled and active in a Faith Formation program last year
+- Children must have been enrolled and active in Faith Formation last year

 - Weekly Mass attendance

-- Attendance at rehearsal at St. Patrick’s Church for each sacrament
+- Attendance at a rehearsal for each sacrament

 - Interview with Fr.
-Laird to determine readiness to receive each sacrament
+Amato or Fr.
+Symon to determine readiness to receive each sacrament

 Frequently Asked Questions

-Is sacramental preparation a part of the regular Faith Formation program?
+Is sacramental preparation a part of regular Faith Formation?

-No, each program is distinct from the other.
-Sacramental preparation and Faith Formation each have their own, separate registration forms and their own, separate classes.
-But children must be attending Faith Formation classes in order to begin sacramental preparation.
-For more information on how the two programs operate together, please contact the parish office.
+No, they are distinct.
+Sacramental preparation and Faith Formation each have their own, separate registration forms and their own, separate meetings.
+But children must be engaged with Faith Formation in order to begin sacramental preparation.

 Why does my child have to be in 2nd grade to begin?

-The Church defines age 7 as the age of reason, when children have a solid understanding of right and wrong and can be considered morally responsible.
-In order to receive the Sacrament of Reconciliation, a child must be able to understand the difference between a sin (a free choice to do wrong) and an accident.
-In order to receive the Eucharist, a child must first be in a state of grace made possible through receiving God’s grace in the Sacrament of Reconciliation.
-So we begin with the Sacrament of Reconciliation at age 7.
+The Catholic Church defines age 7 as the age of reason, when children have a solid understanding of right and wrong and can be considered morally responsible.
+In order to receive the Sacrament of Penance, a child must be able to understand the difference between a sin (a free choice to do wrong) and an accident.
+In order to receive Holy Communion, a child must first be in a state of grace made possible through receiving God’s grace in the Sacrament of Penance.

 My child is past 2nd grade, but needs to receive these sacraments.
 What do we do?

-This sacramental preparation program is appropriate for any children in grades 2-6.
-Different books are used for children in primary grades (2-3) and intermediate grades (4-6) to ensure age-appropriate content.
-If your child is in 7th grade or higher, you should contact the catechetical leader at the parish office, and we will work with you to make sure your child receives appropriate catechesis that suits your family’s needs.
+This sacramental preparation is appropriate for any children in grades 2-6.
+If your child is in 7th grade or higher, please contact Elena Cambio at the parish office, and we will work with you to make sure your child receives appropriate catechesis that suits your family’s needs.

 My child has special needs.
 Is this program appropriate?

-Every Catholic has a right to receive the sacraments, and the right to catechisis appropriate to their unique abilities and understanding.
+Every Catholic has a right to receive the sacraments and the right to catechesis appropriate to our unique abilities and understanding.
 We will work closely with you to ensure we meet your child’s needs.